codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-push-bank-transactions.md

 When an SMB user has [connected one or more bank accounts to QuickBooks Online](/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-smb-user), you can push bank transactions from a connected account to QuickBooks Online (one account at a time).
 To identify a user's connected bank accounts, see [Retrieve bank account status and information](/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-setup#retrieve-bank-account-status-and-information).

+## Requirements for pushing transactions

+To successfully push to QBO, bank transactions must be:

+- Cleared - the `clearedOnDate` must be set to the current or prior day.
+- In chronological order calculated from the `clearedOnDate`.

+## Pushing historic transactions

 You can push historic transactions of up to seven days, based on the _feed start date_ chosen by the SMB user in the QBO UI.
-All bank transactions must be _cleared_ and have a `clearedOnDate` set to the current or the prior day.

 :::caution Future bank feeds not supported